remarkjs/remark-gfm/readme.md

 Yet another plugin, [`remark-breaks`][remark-breaks], turns soft line endings (enters) into hard breaks (`<br>`s).
-GitHub does this in a few places (comments, issues, PRs, and releases), but it’s not semantic according to HTML.
+GitHub does this in a few places (comments, issues, PRs, and releases).

 ## Install